 However, one way to circumvent a lot of these issues is to only publish online – and in fact, ebooks are easily the most popular way of self-publishing today.
 This not only means you don’t have to worry about things like supply and delivery, but it also means you can focus your attention solely on the ebook market.

-It’s true that for prospective authors, holding a physical copy of your book in your hands is part of the dream… but there’s never been a better time to self-publish an ebook.
 The self-publishing market is growing, as is the eBook market.
 And best of all, publishing an ebook on Amazon – the world’s largest self-publishing platform – is incredibly easy.
 Simply upload your edited manuscript onto their Kindle Direct Publishing system (KDP) and get ready to start selling.
 Check out this handy guide for more detail.

 How to self-publish successfully